pret/pokecrystal/docs/event_commands.md

 ## `$66`: `endifjustbattled`
-Used in map scripts as part of the trainer encounter setup.
+Used as part of the trainer encounter setup.
 This command will make it so the "after battle" dialogue doesn't automatically play once the battle ends and the player is returned to the overworld.

 ## `$67`: `checkjustbattled`